 Your post-release success depends upon steps you take while still incarcerated.
-Working in partnership with the Department of Correctional Services (DOCS) counseling staff and/or your facility parole officer to develop a reentry plan can go a long way to reduce some of the challenges you may face after you leave the Corrections system.
-The resources in this book will be more useful if used in partnership with the resources that are also offered by DOCS.
+Working in partnership with the Department of Corrections and Community Supervision (DOCCS) staff and/or your facility Offender Rehabilitation Coordinator to develop a reentry plan can go a long way to reduce some of the challenges you may face after you leave the Corrections system.
+The resources in this book will be more useful if used in partnership with the resources that are also offered by DOCCS.